All Episodes

 I think that's very important that the gay community understands that.

-He was he was somebody or any other group.
+He was somebody or any other group.

 Charlie was welcoming.

-He um uh he filled a uh a group for with pastors.
+He filled a group with pastors.

 unidentified